Celebrating Our Female Force | International Women's Day

 What is your story?
 How would you describe it in one word.

 I hold a lot of gratitude every IWD.
-I was raised by a strong and supportive single mother, and feel very lucky to have such a fierce female guide me through life.
+I was raised by a strong and supportive single mother, and feel very lucky to have her guide me through life.
 She led by example and all I know about being independent, brave and resilient is from her.
 I believe that as women in this modern world, we need to be thankful of those who have come before us, whilst working for those beside and ahead of us.
 There is still a way to go in achieving equality, but I am grateful to have been born in an era where women have the opportunity to make a difference and work towards change together.

 What is your advice to young women today?